He Stopped Loving Her Today: Content

 The song was written by Bobby Braddock and Curly Putman and tells the story of a man whose lover leaves him.
 Vowing to love her until he dies, he keeps old letters and photos from their previous romance and hangs on to hope that she would "come back again".
-Eventually a day comes when the man, in heavily veiled but graphic language, dies—"all dressed up to go away, first time I'd seen him smile in years" (i.e., in his funeral suit with a rictus grin, as molded on corpses) while "they placed a wreath upon his door and soon they'll carry him away" (the "door" being the lid to the coffin and "they" being the pallbearers).
+Eventually a day comes when the man, in heavily veiled but graphic language, dies—"all dressed up to go away, first time I'd seen him smile in years" (i.e., in his funeral suit with a rictus grin, as molded on corpses) while "they placed a wreath upon his door and soon they'll carry him away" (indicating the wreath that used to be hung on the doors of houses where someone had died, and "they" being the pallbearers).
 His former lover attends the funeral to pay her respects, something his friends were unsure would happen; they conclude that this is indeed when he, now dead, is no longer in love with her, hence the title of the song.